Hermine Hug-Hellmuth

 Hermine Hug-Hellmuth (born Hermine Hug Edle von Hugenstein; 31 August 1871, Vienna – 9 September 1924, Vienna) was an Austrian psychoanalyst.
 She is regarded as the first psychoanalyst practicing with children and the first to conceptualize the technique of psychoanalysing children.

-Her book, A Young Girl's Diary (1921), published in New York by Thomas Seltzer, was prefaced with an enthusiastic letter from Sigmund Freud dated 27 April 1915.
+Her book, A Young Girl's Diary (1921), published in New York by Thomas Seltzer, was prefaced with an endorsement from Sigmund Freud dated 27 April 1915.
 Hug-Hellmuth denied authorship, however, and published the diary under the pseudonym Grete Lainer.
 In 1923 Hug-Hellmuth ultimately accepted title of editor for the diary in the third German edition.
 Written from a psychoanalyst perspective, the work which included Freudian theories to explain phenomena.
 It was praised within the field of psychoanalysis.
 It is one of the most cited contributions to child psychoanalysis.

 She became a member of the Vienna Psychoanalytic Society from 1913 to 1924 but was murdered by her nephew, Rudolf Hug, on 9 September 1924.
 Rudolf later claimed that his life was ruined due to the psychoanalytical experiments Hug-Hellmuth performed on him.

 Her work influenced such notable psychoanalysts as Anna Freud, Melanie Klein, Jean Berges and Gabriel Balbo.